-The term of fixed-term employment contract cannot exceed five years.
-There is an exception for seasonal work, in which case the contract can be limited to ten months within a period of one year.
+The term of fixed-term employment contract cannot exceed three years.
+There is an exception for seasonal work, in which case the contract can be limited to ten months.
 In both cases the maximum term includes any extensions of the employment contract.
-Entering into a new employment contract with the same employer is regarded as an extension of the term of the employment contract if during the period from the date of entering into the former employment contract until the entering into a new employment contract the legal relationship has not been interrupted for more than 60 consecutive days.
+Entering into a new employment contract with the same employer is regarded as an extension of the term of the employment contract if during the period from the date of entering into the former employment contract until the entering into a new employment contract the legal relationship has not been interrupted for more than 30 consecutive days.27